limnix/CS4480-Final-Project/README.md

 vet-queries-output.txt contain the output of the queries that were ran.
 Queries output screenshot and queries output screenshot 2 pngs are screenshots of the output of the queries that were ran.

+ER Diagram and Schema Representation png's are screenshots of the ER Diagram and Schema Representation that we completed.

 ## Contributions
 Colin Gamroth